Financial Aid Application Deadlines

 28th February Deadline for Financial Aid applications for current students.

-7th May Deadline for Financial Aid applications for new admissions and appeals.
+7th May Deadline for Financial Aid appeals.

 Ramallah Friends School is constantly seeking to balance the cost of attendance with a rigorous and world-class education.
 Our financial aid policy is rooted in the Quaker values of equality and service and we have a vested interest in maintaining a student body that is representative of the Palestinian society.
 We understand the cost of attendance can be a financial burden and are committed to working with families to ensure no student is denied access for financial reasons alone.